websight-io/docs/docs/guides/authoring/howlite/grid/index.md

 For each breakpoint separately, you can control:

-  - the **Start** property: for example, if you set it to "2 Column" on L breakpoint, the component will start from the second column on desktop.
+  - the **Start** property: for example, if you set it to "2 Column" on L breakpoint, the component will start from the second column on the desktop.
-  - the **Width** property: for example, if you set it to "6 Columns" on L breakpoint, the component will be 6 columns wide on desktop.
+  - the **Width** property: for example, if you set it to "6 Columns" on L breakpoint, the component will be 6 columns wide on the desktop.

 The above settings will result in the following container size and position: